DataDog/integrations-core/zk/README.md

 #### Enabling SSL

 Zookeeper 3.5 introduced the ability to use SSL authentication.
-The agent is able to connect to Zookeeper using SSL as well.

-One thing to note is that Zookeeper uses `truststores` and `keystores` JKS files while the Agent TLS/SSL configuration uses `tls_ca_cert`, `tls_cert`, and `tls_private_key` config options that accept PEM files.
-It may be confusing at first for those familiar with the JKS files to map to PEM files.

-It is assumed that one already has the server and client truststore and keystore files to start Zookeeper in SSL mode in the first place.
-More information on setting up Zookeeper in SSL mode first can be found [here][13].

-We will use following files as examples:
+For information about setting up SSL with Zookeeper, see the [Zookeeper SSL User Guide][13].

+After you have Zookeeper set up with SSL, you can also configure the Datadog Agent to connect to Zookeeper using SSL.
+If you already have authentication set up using JKS files, follow the steps below to convert them to PEM files for TLS/SSL configuration.

+The following example commands assume that your JKS `truststore` and `keystore` files are called:

 - `server_truststore.jks`
 - `server_keystore.jks`
 - `client_truststore.jks`
 - `client_keystore.jks`

 We also assume that both sides' `keystore`s and `truststore`s have each other's certificates with alias `server_cert` and `client_cert`, meaning that a Java Zookeeper client can already connect to a Zookeeper server.
-You may need to enter a password for these commands, in which case this password should be included in the `tls_private_key_password` config option.
+If you need to enter a password, add the option `-tls_private_key_password <PASSWORD>` to each command.

+To convert the JKS files to PEM files:

-1. We can get `ca_cert.pem` file from `client_truststore.jks`, since the client's truststore should contain the certificate of the server that is trustable.
+1. Get the `ca_cert.pem` file from `client_truststore.jks`, since the client's truststore contains the certificate of the server that is trustable:
     ```
     keytool -exportcert -file ca_cert.pem -keystore client_truststore.jks -alias server-cert -rfc
     ```

-2. Next, we can get `cert.pem` file from `server_truststore.jks`, since `cert.pem` is the certificate of the client.
+2. Get the `cert.pem` file from `server_truststore.jks`, since `cert.pem`:
     ```
     keytool -exportcert -file cert.pem -keystore server_truststore.jks -alias client-cert -rfc
     ```

-3. Finally, we will get `private_key.pem` file from `client_keystore.jks`, as the client's `keystore` contains the private key of the client for alias `client-cert`.
+3. Get the `private_key.pem` file from `client_keystore.jks`, since the client's `keystore` contains the private key of the client for alias `client-cert`:
     ```
     keytool -importkeystore -srckeystore client_keystore.jks -destkeystore private_key.p12 -srcstoretype jks -deststoretype pkcs12 -srcalias client-cert
     openssl pkcs12 -in private_key.p12 -out private_key.pem